-APIs are there to regulate how information is passed between a client and server.
+APIs regulate how information is passed between a client and server.
 It sits as a middleman between them.

 So in that sense, we use APIs for pretty much everything!
 Building a web app without APIs is almost impossible.

-For example, if you open up a new tab and Google the weather in your hometown, you'll see a neat little widget.
-Google doesn't actually own that information.
-They aren't out there collecting weather info from around the world, and especially not so in this tiny town in rural Pennsylvania.
+If you open up a new tab and Google the weather in your hometown, you'll see a neat little widget.
+Google doesn't own that information.
+They aren't collecting weather info from around the world, and especially not so in this tiny town in rural Pennsylvania.
 But somehow, they've filled out this little widget: